What is a VA Home Loan?

 VA Home Loan Benefits

-Since they are insured by the government, VA loans provide access to special benefits:
+Since they are insured by the government, VA loans provide access to special benefits, including:

 - No down payment required: For many service members, this is the most attractive feature of a VA loan.
 You can become a homeowner without having to save for a down payment.